miyako/4d-template-component-cicd/README.md

 **Note**: Free GitHub hosted macOS runners are running on Intel.
 If you have a subscription, you can select [ARM hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/about-larger-runners).

-Your Apple Developer credentials should be stores in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+Your Apple Developer credentials should be stored in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 From Xcode or Keychain, [export signing certificate](https://help.apple.com/xcode/mac/current/#/dev154b28f09).
 You will be asked to set a password.